nadizak/avrae_aliases/README.md

 * guidance - add Guidance to a skill check
 * gwm - adds the Greater Weapon Master feat's effect to an attack
 * hex - adds the Hex effect to an attack
+* holy - adds Holy Weapon damage to an attack
 * mark - adds the Hunter's Mark effect to an attack
 * pwt - adds the Pass Without Trace effect to a stealth check
 * rage - adds Rage damage to an attack (requires !level setup)